13 Top-Rated Campgrounds near Sacramento, CA

 6. Rancho Seco Recreation Area

-Less than an hour southeast of Sacramento, Rancho Seco Recreation Area is centered around the 160-acre Rancho Seco Lake.
-Popular for water activities like boating, fishing, and swimming, the recreation area features boat rentals and hiking trails on the shore.
+Rancho Seco Recreation Area is centered around the 160-acre Rancho Seco Lake, less than an hour southeast of Sacramento.
+It's popular for water activities like boating, fishing, and swimming.
+The recreation area offers boat rentals throughout the summer, and several hiking trails near the shore.

-The campground at the recreation area includes 32 tent campsites and 18 spots to park an RV, with electric hookups available.
+The campground at Rancho Seco Lake has 32 tent campsites and 18 spots to park an RV, with electric hookups available.
 It's a popular family destination throughout the year, and reservations are available online.

 Address: 14960 Twin Cities Road, Herald, California